 Residency of Maternal-Child Nursing

 If you’re interested in spending your career caring for moms and babies, choose Cone Health’s Residency of Maternal-Child Nursing.
-You’ll further your education and gain the experience and skills to become an adept maternal-newborn or pediatric nurse.
+You will further your education and gain the experience and skills to become an adept maternal-newborn or pediatric nurse.

 What You Will Learn

-Grow your skills as a maternal-child nurse as you improve your assessment and critical-thinking skills through interactive learning strategies.
+Grow your skills and knowledge as a maternal-child nurse as you improve your assessment and critical-thinking skills through interactive learning strategies.
 You’ll also gain insight into Cone Health’s family-centered approach to pregnancy and birth care.

 What To Expect